-The District was created by the Flagler County Board of Commissioners in July 1952, following a special election in which 128 voters cast ballots in favor of creation and 11 opposed.
+The District was created by the Flagler County Board of Commissioners in July 1952, following a special election in which 128 voters cast ballots in favor of its creation and 11 opposed it.

 Public Purpose Statement